Plain English Summary

 1. History or current diagnosis of psychosis

 2. Generalised learning problems (clinical diagnosis) as indicated by IQ below 65

 3. Risk of injury or harm to a worker

 4. Presenting issues for which MST has not been empirically validated

 Department of Clinical, Education, and Health Psychology 1-19 Torrington Place

-Department for Children, Schools and Families in conjunction with the Department of Health (UK)
+Department for Children, Schools and Families (START I)